Our people - Sleep

 Professor Sean P.A.
 Drummond volunteered as an undergraduate research assistant in the Sleep Research Laboratory at the University of Arizona.
 He undertook his PhD in Clinical Psychology at the SDSU-UCSD Joint Doctoral Program.
 He completed his Pre-doctoral Internship at the Tucson VA hospital and then returned to the University of California San Diego (UCSD) as a Postdoctoral Fellow.
 He served on the UCSD Department of Psychiatry faculty from 2002-2014, and as a Staff Psychologist at the VA San Diego Healthcare System from 2005-2014.

-He joined MICCN as a Professor of Clinical Neuroscience in Dec 2014 and in 2018 he became Lead of the Sleep Program His main interests include cognitive neuroscience of sleep and sleep deprivation, treatment of insomnia, especially in comorbid psychopathology, and translational research examining the mechanistic role sleep plays in PTSD and mood disorders.
+He joined the Turner Institute as a Professor of Clinical Neuroscience in Dec 2014 and in 2018 he became Lead of the Sleep Program His main interests include cognitive neuroscience of sleep and sleep deprivation, treatment of insomnia, especially in comorbid psychopathology, and translational research examining the mechanistic role sleep plays in PTSD and mood disorders.